-sulfate (16).
-This decrease, however, would lead to an over-compensation mechanism increasing the synthesis of lipids, DNA and the number of epidermal cells.
+Research shows that regulating the composition of intracellular lipids in the skin can increase or decrease the bioavailability of nutrients.
+For example, skin's sealant can initially be diminished (skin barrier becomes more porous and more permeable) by a diet deficient in essential fatty acids, topical organic solvents, or prolonged topical application of agents interfering with lipid synthesis, e.g. lovastatin, fluvastatin, or cholesterol sulfate.
+16 This decrease, however, would lead to an over-compensation mechanism increasing the synthesis of lipids, DNA and the number of epidermal cells.
 These are defensive mechanisms which are the means to restore the integrity of the skin barrier and its function.
-Interestingly, the artificial barrier repair, e.g. applying topical sealant in the form of latex, prevents the above mentioned skin-repair mechanisms, probably by exerting an epidermal sealing effect (16).
+Interestingly, the artificial barrier repair, e.g. applying topical sealant in the form of above mentioned skin-repair latex, prevents the mechanisms, probably by exerting an epidermal sealing effect.
+16

-Besides the modification of skin lipid composition there are several strategies to improve topical nutrient bioavailability (20).
+Besides the modification of skin lipid composition there are several strategies to improve topical nutrient bioavailability.
 Improvement can be accomplished by supersaturation of the delivered ingredient.
 The delivery formulation may also contain ingredients which decrease the diffusional (electrostatic) resistance of the lipid bi-layer to the passing molecule.
-Topical liposome preparations are effective penetration enhancers for the delivery of certain co-applied drugs and biological compounds, (e.g. interferon) probably due to their role in increasing cell membrane fluidity (21,22).
-In addition, an increase in blood supply to the skin can enhance absorption of delivered nutrients (20).
+Topical liposome preparations are effective penetration enhancers for the delivery of certain co-applied drugs and biological compounds, (e.g. interferon) probably due to their role in increasing cell membrane fluidity.
+In addition, an increase in blood supply to the skin can enhance absorption of delivered nutrients.
 All above mentioned methods can be combined for a synergistic effect.